German student visa: What do I need to know?

 2. German student applicant visa: Intended for students who must undergo entrance exams or interviews as part of the admission process.
 This visa has a 3-month validity.
 Once you receive proof of acceptance, you must apply for a standard student visa.

 3. German language course visa: Tailored for students who intend to enrol in intensive German language courses, with a minimum of 18 hours per week.
-This visa offers flexibility in its validity, ranging from three to twelve months.
+This visa offers flexibility in its validity, ranging from 3 to 12 months.

 To apply for the German student visa, you'll need the following documents: